 Learning and adaptation are intertwined.
 Schkade and Schultz (1992) described Occupational Adaptation as a theoretical frame of reference merging occupation and adaptation as one construct, describing a normative process through which human beings change.
 Occupation, in this instance the occupation of learning, provides the vehicle by which human beings respond to life challenges.
-Times of life transition, as in graduate school, create a press for mastery based on external demand and internal desire.
-The curriculum facilitates learner development of adaptive strategies to master occupational challenges.
+Times of life transition create a press for mastery based on external demand and internal desire.
+OA is one model in the curriculum used to facilitate learner development of adaptive strategies to master occupational challenges.